HoF banner

 Q: What year was the peak of your career?
 During which years were you playing as the "stud" of your team?
 If you continued playing after your peak years, how did your role change?
 In what year did you stop playing at the top competitive level?

 A: I was one of the main guys my entire career.
-Toward the latter part of my career (mostly 2002-2007), I did not play as many points so I was fresh at the end of the tournament, to prevent a hamstring pull.
+Toward the latter part of my career (mostly 2002-2007), I did not play as many points so I was fresh and uninjured at the end of the tournament.

 Q: Why do you believe you are worthy of being inducted into the Ultimate Hall of Fame?

-A: Mostly, because of my play but also for the leadership contributions (see major accomplishments) that helped keep all of the teams I played with competitive at the highest levels of that team’s division (high school, college, Club, or Masters).
+A: Mostly, because of my play but also for the leadership contributions that helped keep all of the teams I played with competitive at the highest levels of that teams division.